ergo-services/ergo/docs/advanced/distributed-tracing.md

 ```

 Each tick arrives as an untraced message.
 The sampler on the worker decides independently for each `Send(targetPID, DoWork{})` whether to create a trace.
 The `SendAfter` at the end schedules the next tick without trace context, breaking the chain and ensuring the next tick starts fresh.

+To make each tick a single coherent trace rather than a set of independently sampled sends, wrap the cycle's work in a business span.
+See [Initiating From a Periodic Worker](#initiating-from-a-periodic-worker).

 If `SendAfter` inherited the trace, the first tick that happened to be traced would create an infinite trace: tick carries trace, handler sends traced tick, next handler sends traced tick, forever.
 A process running for days would accumulate millions of observations in a single trace.
 Decoupling `SendAfter` from the trace context prevents this.